V-Shake/Wilde-Tiere-Quartett/README.md

 # Wildlife Quartet Cards
 This project was created as part of a university programming course, focusing on interactive web design with HTML, CSS, and JavaScript.
 The wildlife cards explore the animal kingdom, combining vivid visuals with captivating facts to educate and entertain.
+The interactive cards include a flip function to reveal additional details and sorting options to compare animals across different categories.